ontologiae/DRS-Analysis-Tool/README.md

     $ ocaml -I _build/ parser.cmo message.cmo lexer.cmo syntax.cmo -init drsxp.ml

-drsxp.ml contains several test exemples.
+drsxp.ml contains several test examples.
 It also contains "parse" function, which parses a DRS's string and translate it into the first grammar.
 "parsecomplete" parses the DRS's string and translate it in the DAT's grammar.